-Eastern bluebirds’ summer and winter ranges expand and contract only in the northern parts of their range, where migratory bluebirds arrive breed, and later migrate south during the cold winter months.
+Eastern bluebirds’ summer and winter ranges expand and contract only in the northern parts, where migratory bluebirds arrive breed, and later migrate south during the cold winter months.

 Eastern bluebird range boundaries

-North: As indicated above, the range’s norther boundary expands during the warm months of the year and contracts during the cold winter months.
+North: As indicated above, the range’s northern boundary expands during the warm months of the year and contracts during the cold winter months.

 During the warm months of July through August northern edge of the eastern bluebird’s range includes the southeast corner of the Canadian provinces of Saskatchewan, southern Manitoba, and Southern Ontario (See range map).

-During the cold months of December through March the range’s northern boundary moves south to include Middle South Dakota, M Minnesota, N Winsconsin, M Michiga, S Ontario, S Quebec, up State New York, N Vermont and Maine.
+During the cold months of December through March, the range’s northern boundary moves south to include Middle South Dakota, M Minnesota, N Wisconsin, Michigan, S. Ontario, S. Quebec, up State New York, N. Vermont, and Maine.